 '''

+MySQL Installer is running in Community mode

+Attempting to update manifest.

+Initializing product requirements.

+Loading product catalog.

+Checking for product packages in the bundle.

+Categorizing product catalog.

+Finding all installed packages.

+Your product catalog was last updated at 23/08/2022 12:41:05 p.m.

+Your product catalog has version number 671.

 The following actions are available:

-'''

 Configure - Configures one or more of your installed programs.

-Help - Provides list of available command actions.
-Install - Installs and configures one or more available MySQL programs.
-List - Lists all available MySQL products. - Modifies the features of installed products.
-Modify Remove - Removes one or more products from your system.
-Set - Configures the general options of MySQL Installer. - Shows the status of all installed products.
-Status Update - Updates the current product catalog.
-Upgrade - Upgrades one or more of your installed programs.
+- Provides list of available command actions.

+Help

+Install

+- Installs and configures one or more available MySQL programs.

+- Lists all available MySQL products.

+List

+Modify

+- Modifies the features of installed products.

+- Removes one or more products from your system.

+Remove

+Set

+- Configures the general options of MySQL Installer.

+Status

+- Shows the status of all installed products.

+- Updates the current product catalog.

+Update

+Upgrade

+- Upgrades one or more of your installed programs.

 The basic syntax for using MySQL Installer command actions.
 Brackets denote optional entities.

 Curly braces denote a list of possible entities.

+. . .

+'''